rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

     manager.addObserver(self, forKeyPath: "userInfo", options: .new, context: nil)

 And then in our `observeValue` override, we can figure out how to display that value to the user.
-Since I was dealing with user-created images, it was useful enough to say "Hey, we've moved X out Y images!" while the user waited.
+It's useful enough to say "Hey, we've moved X out Y images!" while the user waits.
 People love watching numbers go up.

-This solution at least gives us further insight into progress for objects that are migrated with a custom policy.
-Given the tight time constraints when I wrote this, I was happy to just be able to combine the object count with the progress value that `NSMigrationManager` gave me.
-(There may be a better way!)

-If you see an obvious way to improve this or if you think I'm an idiot, please let me know on [Twitter](https://twitter.com/raymondedwards).
+If you see a way to improve this or something I missed, please let me know on [Twitter](https://twitter.com/raymondedwards).
 Thanks!